ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 There are three separate gossip streams:

-- SCT Feedback, transporting SCTs and certificate chains from HTTPS clients to CT auditors/monitors via HTTPS servers.
+- SCT Feedback -- transporting SCTs and certificate chains from HTTPS clients to CT auditors/monitors via HTTPS servers.

-- STH Pollination, HTTPS clients and CT auditors/monitors using HTTPS servers as STH pools for exchanging STHs.
+- STH Pollination -- HTTPS clients and CT auditors/monitors using HTTPS servers as STH pools for exchanging STHs.

 - Trusted Auditor Stream, HTTPS clients communicating directly with